Submit the form below to activate your subscription.

 As you look to make a new financial plan or church budget for next year, here are thirteen practical tips.

-Consider a shorter budget cycle if needed.
-If your church is growing or if you’re affected by COVID, a shorter timeline will give you a built-in mechanism to make adjustments.
+If your church is growing or if you’re seeing an attendance decline, a shorter timeline will give you a built-in mechanism to make adjustments.
 Maybe your budget is for six months instead of twelve.
 “Trying to plan out the entirety of the year could be difficult with the fast, changing climate we are currently in.
 Build for the first quarter, and then make needed adjustments throughout the year,” says Philip Scowden, Community Engagement Leader for Thrivent.

 Stephen Kump, Co-founder and CEO of Charityvest, says: “Encouraging members to give stock rather than cash can increase donated amounts by a significant margin.
 When members give this way, they avoid paying capital gains tax on their stocks that have gone up in value, putting more money toward giving rather than the government.
 Having a simple way to receive donated stocks ensures you get the benefits without the operational headache of opening a brokerage account and coordinating the receipt of stock + paperwork yourself.”
 Charityvest is a great tool for this and it’s dead simple for churches.